 2023-24 SLOAN FOUNDATION FEATURE FILM AWARD (NYU FILM AND TELEVISION PRODUCTION AWARD)

 The goal of the Alfred P. Sloan Foundation film school program is to influence the next generation of filmmakers to create more realistic and dramatic stories about science and technology and to challenge existing stereotypes about scientists and engineers through the visual media.

-An annual award in the Kanbar Institute of Film & Television, this production award for $100,000 is given to a feature-length narrative project that portrays intellectually engaging, entertaining images of scientists/engineers, a scientific discovery, or technology.
+An annual award in the Kanbar Institute of Film & Television, this production award for $100,000 is given to the director of a feature-length narrative project that portrays intellectually engaging, entertaining images of scientists/engineers, a scientific discovery, or technology.

 Applicants submit a 1-page synopsis/pitch and an application to the faculty committee that will select up to 12 quarter-finalists.
 These quarter-finalists then submit three to five page treatments.
 From these treatments, the committee selects up to six semi-finalists.
 The finalists have development meetings with committee members and consult with a science advisor.